callat-qcd/espressodb/doc-src/Usage.md

 For implementing more sophisticated tables, see also the [django model documentation](https://docs.djangoproject.com/en/2.2/topics/db/models/).

->>> Note that you have to replace `models.Model` with `EspressoDB`s `Base`.
-    `Base` derives from django's default `models.Model` but provides further features needed by `EspressoDB`.

-### Using your models in external modules
+### Install your project locally
-The easiest way to let your other Python modules use these tables is to install your project as a pip moduel (not on a Python index page, just in your local path).
+The easiest way to let your other Python modules use these tables is to install your project as a pip module (not on Python package index, just in your local path).
-To do so take a look at `setup.py`, adjust it to your means and run
+To do so, take a look at `setup.py`, [adjust it to your means](https://docs.python.org/3.7/distutils/setupscript.html) and run
 ```
 python -m pip install [--user] [-e] .
 ```
 The `[-e]` options symlinks the install against this folder and can be useful incase you want to continue updating this module, e.g., for development purposes.

 That's it.

 You can now use your tables in any Python program like
 ```python
 from my_project.my_app.models import MyTable